'Deja vu' as Muchova upsets eighth seed Sakkari

-French Open 2023 results: Eighth seed Maria Sakkari knocked out by Karolina Muchova
+French Open 2023 results: Eighth seed Maria Sakkari beaten by Karolina Muchova, Jessica Pegula progresses

 Last updated on .From the section Tennis